1,000+ Opportunities

 Review and Selection Process Proposals are reviewed through a blind process by members of the Small Equipment Grant Committee.
 Anticipated Announcement Dates

-Based on current listing details, eligibility includes: Fire departments in Illinois.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Fire departments in Illinois.
+Confirm the full requirements in the official notice before applying.